mayelespino/usd-ads/R/readme.md

 ## Book2.csv

 This is the workfile tab, from the data provided in class, exported in to csv.
-This is not necessary for RStudio can import from Excell.
+Turns out, this is not necessary for RStudio can import from Excell.

 ## ads500a.R
-This is my experimental R script, once I have something I want to save I copy it to another file name, for exampleL ads500a01.R.
+This is my experimental R script, once I have something I want to save I copy it to another file name, for example: ads500a01.R.

 ## ads500a01.R
 In this file I do some very basic exploratory analysis and boxplots.
 In the first instance I take all the data.
 In the second instance I filted out the data that where cylinders > 0, this is to filter out pure electric vehicles and keep hybrids.